RISC-KC/basic_rv32s/guidelines/development_log.md

 ### [2025.04.12.]

-Returned from leave… Installed Fedora on the local system for VCS, and set up a dual-OS with Windows.
+Returned from leave...
+Installed Fedora on the local system for VCS, and set up a dual-OS with Windows.
 I wanted to do everything—including FPGA—on Fedora alone if possible, but the Xilinx Vivado toolchain is optimized for Windows, so I chose dual OS.
 One mistake: I didn’t account for how much space the dev tools would consume and configured only 256 GB of local storage.
 Splitting into two OSes at 128 GB each already felt tight, and I found that Xilinx tool installs hit a lot of space limits.
-On the plus side, it forced me to check every irrelevant option and install only the dev kits I truly need…
+On the plus side, it forced me to check every irrelevant option and install only the dev kits I truly need...

 But a problem emerged: even with a local system, I might not be able to run VCS on base.
 I asked my professor; the university provides Synopsys licenses, but they can only be used on campus.
 I tried to sign up for SolvNet just to install VCS, but even that requires a separate ID key tied to licensing; the professor said it would be hard to sort out right now.
-So for now… VCS usage will be on hold.
+So for now...
+VCS usage will be on hold.
 I’ve heard POSTECH supports VPN for license access, so it might be possible—I'll ask **ChoiCube84**.

 Let’s list what to do starting tomorrow.